syafino/geopolitics-oil-price-model/README.md

 This predicted point is visualized on a line chart, preserving historical context and highlighting known conflict months.

-The model predicts price to be at 78.62, it currently sits at 74.
+The model predicts price to be at 78.62, it currently sits at 74 (19 June 2025) .
 I will get back to it to see the accuracy